vtt-info/dfplayermini-pico/README.md

 The SD card should be formatted using FAT32 / VFAT.
 Create a directory called mp3 and name the music files using 4 digits for the track number.
 Eg. 0001.mp3

+The order that the mp3 files are placed on the SD card will affect the order that the music is played.

 ## Using in your own code

 Upload the file dfplayermini.py to the Raspberry Pi Pico (you can use the upload functionality within the Thonny editor).
 Then import that to your own python file.